Frequently Asked

 What if I use a Specialty Pharmacy (SP)?

-After enrolling at BOTOXSavingsProgram.com prior to treatment, you should receive a welcome email with your digital SP Card details.
-When you are due for BOTOX® treatment:
+After enrolling at BOTOXSavingsProgram.com,* you should receive a welcome email with your digital SP Card details.

-2. When your SP calls you to collect your out-of-pocket (OOP) responsibility (co-pay/co-insurance), simply provide the BIN, PCN, GRP#, and ID# from your digital SP Card to the SP.
-The SP applies the eligible benefit from the digital SP Card toward your OOP.
+- When your SP calls you to collect your out-of-pocket (OOP) responsibility (co-pay/co-insurance), simply provide the BIN, PCN, GRP#, and ID# from your digital SP Card to the SP.
+The SP applies the eligible benefit from the digital SP Card toward your OOP costs.

-3. After treatment, you may still submit an Explanation of Benefits (EOB) for reimbursement of procedure expenses* at BOTOXSavingsProgram.com.
+- After treatment, you may still submit an Explanation of Benefits (EOB) from your insurance provider or Remittance Advice (RA) document from your medical provider for reimbursement of procedure expenses† (if you have not already reached the maximum benefit) at BOTOXSavingsProgram.com.
 For each additional treatment, repeat step 2 above.

 Using the digital BOTOX® Specialty Pharmacy Card